microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 The idea is to reuse the recursive decent parser used for initialization and add a caching strategy, so that nodes which aren't affected by the text edit can be reused and skipped.
 When the recursive decent parser parses a list of bracket pairs at position $p$ and the next edit is at position $e$, it first checks if the previous AST has a node with a length of at most $e - p$ at the position where $p$ used to be before the text change.
 If this is the case, this node does not need to be reparsed and the underlying tokenizer can be advanced by the length of the node.
 After consuming the node, parsing continues.
 Note that this node can both be a single bracket pair or an entire list!

-The following example shows which nodes can be reused when a single opening bracket is inserted (not showing individual bracket nodes):
+The following example shows which nodes can be reused when a single opening bracket is inserted (omitting individual bracket nodes):

 ![Reusable Nodes in AST](./long-lists-tree-reuse.dio.svg)